ember-project/team-handbook/teams/alumnization.md

 Releasing the blog post will act as the official announcement of a new Alumnum and will further the recognition of the work of this individual as soon as the change of team member status is official.

 An open question that still remains is, if we want to aim to make current Alumna part of this new process as well or if this new process is something we would like to leverage for future team members who halt their OSS work as part of an Ember Core team.
 This point is up for another, future discussion.

+## Implementation
+If the Alumni process needs to occur, someone from that team should start the conversation.
+If the person that _should_ have the conversation is unable or unwilling to do so, they should give someone else on the team the opportunity to start the conversation.